 In Europe, as opposed to The United States, there is a consensus that the state should provide a safety net for those who cannot help themselves.
 There is hardly a Tory in the shires who should not admit that “Atlee was right- at least to some extent.”
 But providing such a safety net does the difficulty that for some people the safety net will become a sofa on which they can relax at the expense of the taxpayer.
 To put the matter more seriously there is a real difficulty in providing welfare benefits which are generous enough to be useful, and which at the same time do not destroy the incentives for those who receive them.

 We have here a genuine puzzle at the heart of the welfare state.
 Yes, we have an obligation to relieve the consistent poverty that Sister Stan speaks about, and – yes again relative poverty should be of concern to the responsible citizen.
 But equally we surely also have an obligation to ensure that the tax payer is not exploited?
 After all the Irish Constitution enshrines the right to private property very explicitly.
+[2.
+Article 43 reads as follows “1 The state acknowledges that man, in virtue of his rational being, has the natural right, antecedent to positive law, to the private ownership of external goods.”
+Although this is to some extent qualified by the succeeding clauses of the article.
+Article 40.
+3. 2 is also relevant.
+It would be interesting to know how radical tax proposals would have be before they came into conflict with this right.
+Any referendum to alter these clauses would of course be deeply divisive.]
 And surely also we have a responsibility to see that our well meaning measures to not condemn generations yet unborn to a life of dependency on welfare?

 Could this be that because for Sister Stan dependency is not really a problem, but an opportunity to advance her political agenda?
 This impression is reinforced by the way the she speaks about education.
 One of the most exhilarating things about The United States (despite all its faults ) is the discovery that it is the society of not just the second chance, but of the third and fourth chances also.
 A young man or woman founds a business in The United States.
 It fails, as they often do.
 Everyone shrugs their shoulders- and wishes them good luck in their next enterprise.
 Similarly the education system provides endless opportunities to re-engage with the system through Community Colleges.
 In The United States education is the highway out of poverty.
 Sister Stan rarely speaks in this way